-The fifth annual International Girls in Aviation Day is set for 24 September, targeting teen girls to encourage them to pursue careers in aviation.
+The annual International Girls in Aviation Day is set for 24 September, targeting teen girls to encourage them to pursue careers in aviation.
 Created by Women in Aviation International (WAI), the event connects women who are already working in aviation with girls who are curious about aviation as a career.

 While the WAI website can connect girls to events near them, the organization has highlighted several events planned around the country including Chicago where both Boeing and United are based.
 The free day camp will include flying a simulator and information on such careers as air traffic controller, airline dispatch, pilot, aviation maintenance technician, aeronautical engineer or aviation management.